VP Estrada Leads Philippine Vote

 Estrada said election returns have been delayed in 19 of the Philippines’ 78 provinces.

-``The public has a right to be concerned when the count is slow,'' said Luz Guillermo of the National Citizen's Movement for Free Elections (NAMFREL).
+The group’s secretary-general aknowledged growing apprehension about the pace. ``The public has a right to be concerned when the count is slow,″ said Luz Guillermo.

-President Fidel Ramos said he instructed the government election commission to speed up the count and look into reports that some copies of tally sheets have not been provided to NAMFREL.
+President Fidel Ramos said he instructed the government election commission to speed up the count and look into reports that some copies of tally sheets have not been provided to the watchdog group.

 In the southern province of Sulu, election officials ordered ballots to be taken to Manila for a complete recount because of reports of irregularities and equipment breakdowns.